 For some feature requests and bug reports, depending on the user involvement, we may choose to move these lower in the backlog at this point.
 What this means, is that they will likely not be looked at again up until the next quarterly planning.

 patch change is merged to master it will be published in the next release.
 Releases are published Sunday through Thursday evenings (Pacific).
 To learn more about our release process and planning, please see Release Planning.

-As we go through all the issues during our various planning meetings, we also cleanup the boards by closing low priority issues, which have stayed in the backlog for more than 2 quarters.
-While some of these issues may seem reasonable, the fact that those haven't been addressed for such prolonged period of time indicate that they're not as important for the product as they may seem to be.
+As we go through all the issues during our various planning meetings, we also clean up the boards by closing low priority issues, which have stayed in the backlog for more than 2 quarters.
+While some of these issues may seem reasonable, the fact that those haven't been addressed for such a prolonged period of time, indicates that they're not as important for the product as they may seem to be.

 We rely on some automation to help us with this process.
 New issues are tagged with

 status:triage so that we do not miss them during our triage process.
 If issues have no activity for a prolonged period of time, a bot will mark them as

 warning:stale and will close the issue in the following weeks if there continues to be no activity.

 We have a lot of issue traffic to manage, so we have some policies in place to help us do that.
 This is a brief summary of some of the policies we have in place and the justification for them.

 In general, we recommend you open a new issue if you have a bug, feature request, or question to discuss.
 If you find a closed issue that is related, open a new issue and link to the closed issue rather than posting on the closed issue.
 Closed issues don't appear in our triage process, so only the people who have been active on the original thread will be notified of your comment.
 A new issue will get more attention from the team.